Monkatraz/cm6monarch/README.md

 ## Usage
 If you're wanting to make a language using Monarch, the [official tutorial/playground](https://microsoft.github.io/monaco-editor/monarch.html) is actually pretty good.
 A few things to note:
+- Don't use this if you think you can make a [Lezer](https://lezer.codemirror.net/) grammar.
+CodeMirror does better with a proper parser.
 - Currently language nesting isn't supported, I plan to get this working soon.
 - You should use the [CodeMirror 6 highlighter tags](https://codemirror.net/6/docs/ref/#highlight.tags).
 You can actually use your own tags/scopes, the language will automatically create them and export them for you.
-However, using these is not advised because they're be entirely custom to your language and hard to support.
+However, using these is not advised because they'll be entirely custom to your language and hard to support.
 - The `brackets` features won't do anything - they didn't even do anything in the Monaco Editor.
 - There is no `tokenPostFix` or `outdentTriggers` properties.
 - Unlike Monarch's original implementation, this version supports lookbehind, which is of course hilariously dangerous.
-- The only significant change to the grammar is the addition of the `opens` and `closes` properties in rule actions, which I need to get around to documenting.
+- The only significant change to the grammar definitions is the addition of the `opens` and `closes` properties in rule actions, which I need to get around to documenting.
 The gist is that they allow you to state whether a token opens or closes a scope, and that will show up in the final syntax tree.
+This allows you to nest scopes, which you could not do in the original Monarch.

 To actually, y'know, use it in the code, it looks like this:
 ```ts